HCU’s Unique Ethical Stewardship Training

 Capstone Project and Applied Learning Practicum

-Students complete their studies through either a research-focused thesis Capstone Project or an industry-based Applied Learning Practicum.
+Students in the MS in Artificial Intelligence program complete their studies through either a research-focused thesis Capstone Project or an industry-based Applied Learning Practicum.
 The thesis option enables deeper exploration of emerging AI technologies, contributing new knowledge to the field.
 The practicum provides hands-on experience implementing AI solutions in enterprise environments.

 Admissions Requirements